How to be a productive programmer in Windows with WSL2

 I will explain how to configure WSL 2 to fully integrate it with VS Code and Docker Desktop, to achieve on Windows a full programming environment with productivity in mind.

 In case you missed it, in a previous post I explained how to install WSL 2 on your Windows 10 machine.

 Wait, can you really be a productive programmer in Windows?

 Yes, or at least, WSL 2 will provide you with a Linux environment with all the fancy stuff such as a UNIX terminal (bash, zsh, ...), unix tools like curl, wget, ssh, ..., and everything you would need in a normal development environment, while still having a Windows OS where you can install some proprietary Windows-only apps.

-This is how I configured my PC for my daily remote work as a professional programmer.
-Before that, I had a dual boot windows + Linux setup, which I encourage you to do if you want to enjoy the fully Linux experience.
-However, currently I prefer and easier approach, as I use a lot of apps that can only be installed on Windows along with some games with only Windows support, and I don't want to maintain two different OSes, nor having my disk space divided or a boot manager asking me what to boot.
+This is how I configured my PC for my daily remote work as a professional developer.
+Before that, I had a dual boot windows + Linux setup, which I encourage you to do if you want to enjoy the full Linux experience.
+However, currently I prefer an easier approach, because I don't want to maintain two different OSes, nor having my disk space divided or a boot manager asking me what to boot.